Alfred Domett: Early life

 Domett "is said to have been born on 20 May 1811" at Camberwell Grove, Surrey, and records show he was baptised on 4 November 1812 at Bermondsey; the sixth child and fourth son of Nathaniel Domett, a ship-owner.
 He entered St John's College, Cambridge, but left the university in 1833.
 Domett spent 1833 to 1835 travelling in the United States, Canada and the West Indies.
 Spending the winter of 1833 in Upper Canada, he gained some experience in surveying and conveyancing.
 Returning to England, he entered at the Middle Temple on 7 November 1835, and was called to the bar on 19 November 1841.

+Emigration to New Zealand

 Domett emigrated to Nelson, New Zealand, on the Sir Charles Forbes, departing Gravesend on 1 May 1842 and arriving in Nelson on 22 August with 187 settlers.
 The following year, a broken leg possibly saved his life as it prevented him from accompanying Captain Arthur Wakefield (1799–1843), the founder of the Nelson settlement and a younger brother of the New Zealand Company's principal architect Edward Gibbon Wakefield (1796–1862), to a confrontation with local Māori beside the Wairau River.
 On 17 June 1843, Wakefield, twenty-one other settlers, and four Maori were killed in the Wairau Affray.

+The aftermath of the Wairau incident resulted in the emergence of Domett as a public figure in Nelson.
+Governor Fitzroy investigated the affray and concluded that while the Māori who killed those who surrendered needed rebuking, the fault actually lay with the New Zealand Company.
+A public meeting held by angered settlers, asked Domett to take their case to the Colonial Secretary in Auckland where he said that the Company's claim to the land had been valid and that Pākehā killed were "innocent victims to Māori savagery".
+In response to the Secretary's reply that under the Treaty of Waitangi, Te Rauparaha was entitled to deny the sale of the land, Domett rubbished the Treaty, questioned the "rights of the aborigines to land, of the capabilities of what they cannot avail themselves" and suggested that the colonists should gather their forces together and defeat the natives.